karmab/kcli/doc/index.rst

     sudo usermod -aG docker YOUR_USER
     sudo systemctl restart docker

-For ubuntu, you will also need the following hack:
+For ubuntu, you will need the following hack:

 .. code:: bash

     export PYTHONPATH=/usr/lib/python2.7/site-packages

-If not running as root, you’ll also have to add your user to those groups
+If not running as root, you’ll have to add your user to those groups

 .. code:: bash